SimplGy/simplgy.github.io/TASKS.md

 ## To-Do

 ### 🔬 On Deck

 ```
+- [ ] Fix article styling, it's actually in kind of bad shape (block quotes, bullet points with paragraphs in them)
 - [ ] Make the main nav work on mobile (doesn't fit)
 - [ ] Use an img while the video is loading
 - [ ] Fix video origin, see if it can work on mobile